Tramadol

 Potential Side Effects

-Constipation; dizziness; drowsiness; dry mouth; headache; increased sweating; itching of skin; nausea; shortness of breath; vomiting; weakness.
+Constipation; dizziness; drowsiness; dry mouth; headache; increased sweating; itching of skin; nausea; shortness of breath; vomiting; weakness

 Be Aware

 Opioids can slow breathing and suppress the cough reflex.
 Before taking an opioid, tell your doctor if you have a history of lung disease or breathing difficulties.
-Taking opioids with certain other drugs can increase the risk of dangerous side effects.
-Especially tell your doctor if you take antihistamines (allergy medications), tranquilizers, sleeping pills, muscle relaxants or other pain medication, or if you have a history of alcohol or drug abuse.
+Taking this drug with alcohol or certain other drugs — including benzodiazepines or other central nervous system (CNS) depressants — can increase the risk of dangerous side effects and death.
+Tell your doctor if you take antihistamines (allergy medications), tranquilizers, sleeping pills, muscle relaxants or other pain medication, or if you have a history of alcohol or drug abuse.

 Seizures have been associated with the use of tramadol.
 Taking this drug with certain antidepressants or with other opioids may increase this risk.